-Access Exchange is an orchestrator and security broker for Internet of Things integration, created to make session management simple, safe and intuitive.
+Access Exchange is an orchestrator and security broker for integration with Internet of Things-enabled devices, created to make session management simple, safe and intuitive.
 This document serves as a first look and basic introduction to Access Exchange, as well as a summary of how to set up and manage your own IoT client project.

 This section describes basic steps new or potential new clients should take to initiate a project aiming at implementing and integrating Division X’s Access Exchange into their own products.

 Implementing Access Exchange may require a close collaboration between the new client organisation and the Access Exchange team.
 Experience from prior implementations tells us it is vital that the client has a clear understanding of their responsibilities early in the process.

 We ask that all clients define and incorporate these roles in their integration project:

 Project manager – Overarching responsibility for progress, reporting and decision-making.

 Operation & support manager – Responsible for operations.